Last Updated on July 23, 2020 by Tom Shu

 The Sony RX100 V is one of the most powerful compact cameras on the market.
-Although, Sony has just recently released the Sony RX100 VI, the Sony RX 100 V still holds its ground and is an awesome camera to have in your bag of tools.
+Although Sony has released the Sony RX100 VII, the Sony RX 100 V still holds its ground and is an awesome camera to have in your bag of tools.

-I have owned the Sony RX100 V for a while now and one of my favorite ways to use the camera is to shoot 4k time lapses with it.
-The compact size of the camera in combination with the Sony PlayMemories App makes setting up and shooting time lapses incredibly easy in any situation you’re in.
+I have owned the Sony RX100 V for a while now and one of my favorite ways to use the camera is to shoot 4k time-lapses with it.
+The compact size of the camera in combination with the still accessible Sony PlayMemories App makes setting up and shooting time-lapses incredibly easy in any situation you’re in.

-- Downloading and installing the Sony PlayMemories Time Lapse App on your RX100 V camera
+- Downloading and installing the Sony PlayMemories Time Lapse App on your RX100 V camera.
+Still the best way to shoot time-lapses on this camera in my opinion.

 - Examples of time lapses I have shot with the camera